syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### ExportAllPages

-When you are using SfDataPager inside the SfDataGrid and while exporting to PDF, it will be export only the current page.
-Also you can export all the pages by setting the `DataGridPdfExportOption.ExportAllPages` to true.
+While exporting to excel, when you are using SfDataPager inside the SfDataGrid, by default it will be export only the current page.
+However you can export all the pages by setting the [DataGridPdfExportOption.ExportAllPages](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~ExportAllPages.html) to `true`.
 The default value for this property is false.

 {% highlight c# %}
 DataGridPdfExportOption option = new DataGridPdfExportOption();